joshgrenon/generate-swift-structs-from-supabase-schema/README.md

 ### Example

-Assuming your Supabase schema file is named `schema.sql` and located in your project root, you would run the script like this:
+Assuming you've generated your Supabase schema file using the CLI command above, you would run the script like this:

 ```bash
 swift generate.swift schema.sql